 Big Idea: There are many times we want to quit as leaders.
 There is not a leader alive who will not face deep waters of loneliness and discouragement.

 LEADERSHIP COMMANDMENT #10: THOU SHALT KEEP THINE EYES ON THE PRIZE

 Big Idea: Motivation to lead should come from a calling higher than just serving people or making a living.
-The drive to keep going comes when we serve our values, we serve our God, and we serve our passion, vision, and calling.
+The drive to keep going comes when we serve our values, our God, and our passion, vision, and calling.